-- Big Bad Wannabe: Oh, he tries to be a threat to Felix, but he's a small fry compared to Master and General Clang.
+- Big Bad Wannabe: Oh, he tries to be a threat to Felix, but he's small fry compared to Master and General Clang.
 Felix doesn't take him seriously as a threat at all.

 - Bullying a Dragon: He once had the audacity to try and pick a fight with Master, assuming having a Mini-Mecha on hand would give him an advantage.
-The outcome is pretty much what you'd expect—the only reason Peking even survived the encounter was because Master considered him such a pathetic foe, that he decided it wasn't worth wasting his time killing him.
+The outcome is pretty much what you'd expect—the only reason Peking even survived the encounter was that Master considered him such a pathetic foe, that he decided it wasn't worth wasting his time killing him.

 - Butt-Monkey: He's cocky, arrogant and loves picking fights, which more often than not leads to him getting his ass handed to him.